-While stability was certainly something the fair was enthused about, there are still ongoing challenges that the industry faces.
+While stability was undoubtedly something the fair raved about, there are still ongoing challenges that the industry faces.
 There has been a constant demand for publishers to engage consumers on a larger scale.
 This is a two-fold problem.
-On one hand, publishers have to learn new ways to market to the modern reader.
-Discoverability is the new talking point of every publisher.
+On the one hand, publishers have to learn new ways to market to the modern reader.
+Discoverability is the unique talking point of every publisher.
 That’s a lot of competition for every new book that is published.
 Before Amazon, the potential competition for consumer attention was tens of thousands of titles.
 Now it is tens of millions.
-Therefore, it becomes more important for publishers to make sure their book stands up from amongst the crowd.
+Therefore, it becomes more critical for publishers to make sure their book stands up from amongst the crowd.

 On the other hand, they also have to keep the reader’s attention and provide an engaging experience.
-For instance, In the ARTS+ area of the Frankfurt Book Fair, virtual reality and artificial intelligence are being used at the forefront to explore new ways of providing engaging experiences.
-Some of these products include Fair Grounds by DropStuff, a virtual tour ride and Artrendex, an AI which predicts what makes a piece of artwork, successful.
+For instance, in the Frankfurt Book Fair’s ARTS+ area, virtual reality and artificial intelligence are being used at the forefront to explore new ways of providing engaging experiences.
+Some of these products include Fair Grounds by DropStuff, a virtual tour ride, and Artrendex, an AI that predicts what makes artwork successful.

 The book fair was no stranger to the political climate that has been plaguing Europe with the rise of rightwing groups.
-French president Emmanuel Macron and German chancellor Angela Merkel spoke at this year’s opening ceremony, and both leaders spoke of how books and culture can hold Europe together during a time of rising nationalism.
-While it was a coup in itself to get two very famous heads of state, it was the not the main highlight of the event.
+French President Emmanuel Macron and German Chancellor Angela Merkel spoke at this year’s opening ceremony.
+Both leaders spoke of how books and culture can hold Europe together during a time of rising nationalism.
+While it was a coup to get two very famous heads of state, it was not the main highlight of the event.

-Frankfurt has always attracted companies from across the world which has been trying to bridge the gap between content and technology.
+Frankfurt has always attracted companies from across the world, trying to bridge the gap between content and technology.
 Some publishing service providers are providing innovative platforms for publishers and content creators.
-For instance, STM publishers are constantly falling behind in creating and delivering scientific content efficiently in a cost-effective way.
-There are now solutions in the market that enables STM publishers to create, edit, and proofread content, and also deliver across print, online and digital channels.
+For instance, STM publishers are continually falling behind in creating and delivering scientific content efficiently in a cost-effective way.
+There are now solutions in the market that enable STM publishers to create, edit, and proofread content and deliver across print, online and digital channels.
 In other areas, rights and permissions are an ongoing issue for publishers worldwide.
-With the rise of open-source materials, there is a need for comprehensive digital rights management as well as protection of a publisher’s assets.
-Publishers are now investing in platforms that store, manage and track their assets.
-Some of these platforms will even monetize the assets as they are traded, bought and sold across the world to other publishers.
+With the rise of open-source materials, there is a need for comprehensive digital rights management and protection of a publisher’s assets.
+Publishers are now investing in platforms that store, manage, and track their assets.
+Some of these platforms will even monetize the assets as they are traded, bought, and sold worldwide to other publishers.